 In Keykos things are tied together by capabilities, which are called keys.
 Messages between objects are always in the chain of causal events; indeed by some perspectives they are the entire chain of causal events.

-If the invoked key is a gate key then that key designates a domain and the program that that domain obeys has already specified what slots and memory the message is to be delivered in.
-That program will also examine the message and determine its meaning.
+If the invoked key is a gate key then that key designates a domain and the program that that domain obeys has already specified into which slots and memory the message is to be delivered.
+That program will then examine the message and determine its meaning.

 Marshaling Messages

 In the 370 version the practice was for the application to write code to explicitly construct the message by marshaling the data of the message into contiguous memory before the send.
-A fair amount of code was written in PL/I which has variable length strings as a first class type and we thus expressed marshaling as a PL/I expression.
+A fair amount of code was written in PL/I which has variable length strings as a first class type and we thus expressed marshaling as a PL/I expression involving concatenation.
+PL/I strings held arbitrary binary data including zero bytes.
 This was moderately fast and moderately convenient but it was considerably slower than languages where the programmer was forced to use more elementary language features — it was also somewhat easier to read.
-In C code the pattern was usually to define a type which was a struct with fields depicting the marshalled message.
+The usual pattern for C was to define a type which was a struct with fields depicting the marshaled message.
 Ordinary C code would fill in these fields. gcc’s Compound Literals provide convenient and fairly fast data marshaling.

 An even more obvious candidate is some interface definition language with attendant tools.
 Keep in mind in either of these: the manuals must be understood in order to understand the systems implemented with these tools.